 The SSS Calamity Loan Assistance Program (CLAP) is a lending program offered to SSS members living in calamity-stricken areas.
 It's one of the two programs under the SSS’s Calamity Assistance Program (CAP), with the Three-Month Advance Pension being the other one.

-You can avail of the SSS calamity loan for 2022 in the aftermath of natural disasters, such as typhoons and earthquakes, as long as the town or city you’re living in is declared by the National Disaster Risk Reduction and Management Council (NDRRMC) as calamity-stricken.
+You can avail of the SSS calamity loan this 2023 in the aftermath of natural disasters, such as typhoons and earthquakes, as long as the town or city you’re living in is declared by the National Disaster Risk Reduction and Management Council (NDRRMC) as calamity-stricken.

 How Much is the SSS Calamity Loan Amount?

-The amount of the SSS calamity loan for 2022 is equivalent to one monthly salary credit (MSC), which is computed based on the average of the last 12 MSCs (rounded up to the nearest thousand) or the amount applied for, whichever is lower.
+The amount is equivalent to one monthly salary credit (MSC), which is computed based on the average of the last 12 MSCs (rounded up to the nearest thousand) or the amount applied for, whichever is lower.

-You can pay back the SSS loan amount for up to two years in 24 equal monthly installments.
+You can pay back the amount for up to two years in 24 equal monthly installments.
 Amortization starts in the second month following the date of the loan approval.

-How Much are the Interest and Related Fees?
+How Much are the SSS Calamity Loan Interest Rates and Related Fees?

 - Interest: 10% per annum until fully paid